8aRg8/Data-Extraction/README.md

 The unique point of my code is that eventhogh the same person can have different presentation, my outpu won't messed up.
 For example cell 1 contains this information:
 #Number 1:: Presenter1:: Title1:: Abstract1

+You cannot use the code as it is.
+Make sure that you edited the lines that starts with @@ and you have the proper input file.